CompTop/torch-tda/README.md

 ```
 pip install bats-tda
 ```
-Now, to use 'torch_tda', you will need Pytorch pre-installed and then
+Now, to use `torch_tda`, you will need Pytorch pre-installed and then
 ```
 pip install torch-tda
 ```